 Before you go through all of the effort to put together Facebook Ads, it’s worth taking a long look at your offer.
 This is especially important if you’re aiming to drive conversions like sales, sign-ups, or site visits.

 Will your audience immediately understand what you’re offering them?
-Next, will they find that offer valuable?
+Will they find that offer valuable?

 As always, try to answer this question with research and data, not just your intuition.